-It's our birthday and we look forward to an exciting anniversary year 2019 together with our employees, customers and partners!
+This was our anniversary and we look back to an exciting anniversary year 2019 together with our employees, customers and partners!

 Everything started in 1869 in a small office in Hamburg.
 Today we are represented in more than 70 countries and strengthen companies and partners in their responsibility for people, technology and the environment.
-In the anniversary year, numerous activities are taking place for our customers, partners and employees.
+In the anniversary year, numerous activities took place for our customers, partners and employees.

-On these pages, we collect all the news about the anniversary.
+On these pages, we collect all the memories about the anniversary.